alexvanzyl/fastify-rabbit/README.md

 - `channel` - reference to the [amqplib channel](http://www.squaremobius.net/amqp.node/channel_api.html#channel)

 ## Running tests
 To run tests RabbitMQ is required.
-You can either install it via a package manager or if you have docker installed you and spin up a RabbitMQ container with:
+You can either install it via a package manager or if you have docker installed you can spin up a RabbitMQ container with:
 ```
 npm run rabbit
 ```